Mechanicsville High School: Naming controversy

 The Hanover County School Board named the school “in the memory and honor of two prominent members of the Confederacy, Robert E. Lee and Jefferson Davis.”
 The two men were featured in the school's logo.

 The school's name and mascot were contested since the school was fully integrated in 1969–70.
 That year, the Hanover chapter of the NAACP appealed to the school board, on behalf of Black athletes, to remove the Confederate moniker from athletic teams because Black athletes didn't want to play as "Confederates."
 After a poll was taken of the Lee Davis student body, and it found overwhelming approval of the names, the principal decided to keep the name.

-In Fall 2018, shortly after the Charlottesville riots, a group of alumni, students, and local residents appealed to the School Board to change the name of Lee-Davis and its feeder school, Stonewall Jackson Middle School.
+In Fall 2018, shortly after the Unite the Right rally in Charlottesville, a group of alumni, students, and local residents appealed to the School Board to change the name of Lee-Davis and its feeder school, Stonewall Jackson Middle School.
 Following a survey, the School Board voted in April to keep the names.

 In August 2019, the Hanover County NAACP sued the Hanover County School Board in Federal Court on constitutional grounds.
 The suit was dismissed by a federal judge in May 2020.
 In June 2020, the Hanover County NAACP said that it would appeal the ruling.

 After the murder of George Floyd in May 2020, another local movement to change the name of LDHS arose.
 On July 14, 2020, the Hanover County School Board voted to rename both Lee-Davis and Stonewall Jackson in a 4–3 vote.
 In mid-October, after considering other names such as Twin Rivers High School, the county and its residents agreed on the badge of Mechanicsville High School.